 Not all nightguards are created equal, and if you can find a custom mouth guard that can comfortably fit your teeth, then you might find the solution to some of your nighttime problems.
 They can prevent snoring, teeth clenching and grinding, and a host of other difficulties.

 If you have any more questions about finding a good nightguard, please call 971-287-3477 to speak to one of our dentists.
-They will be very happy to help you out.
+They will be very happy to help you out with an appointment.